 Warrant arrest Feb.
 12 Police said Jennifer Geiger, 50, of Addison, posted cash bond on a Will County Sheriff’s warrant and also was charged with driving while license suspended subsequent to an accident near North and Main at 3:47 p.m.

 The Villa Park Police Department recently reported the following arrests and citations.
 Readers are reminded that an arrest does not constitute a conviction, and that subjects are considered innocent unless proven guilty in a court of law.
 Juveniles age 17-or-younger are not named.

-Sept.
-5 Mitchell L. Greenwald, 20, of Villa Park, was issued a citation for unlawful possession of cannabis in the 200 block of W. North at 10:34 p.m.
+Feb.
+6 Gustavo Garcia, 21, of Villa Park, was issued a citation for possession of cannabis at 5:19 p.m.